secure-foundations/veri-titan/docs/Issues.md

 However, as @felixmiller pointed out earlier, using the modulus of p384 and p256, it should be possible to show that `Q ≤ q3 ≤ Q + 1`.
 Then we can show that `(Q - q3) * m + R < 2 * m < b ^ (k + 1)` holds.
 In that case it might be possible to remove one conditional subtraction as well.

-To summarize, the current barrett384.s should
+To summarize, the current barrett384.s:
-* have this tighter bound when working with particular modulus, and might have optimization potential
+* should have this tighter bound for `q3` when working with particular modulus, and might have optimization potential
 * might need a fix for general modulus.

 My understanding is that there will be different versions for each.